Summer Bridge Program

 Here is what to expect:

 - Excursions in Holland, including trips to Lake Michigan and other regional attractions (pending COVID and college restrictions and guidelines)

-- 2 credit hours that count toward your graduation requirements.
+- Two credit hours that counts toward your graduation requirements

 - SCHEDULE/WHAT TO BRING